Napolact: Prizes

 Since 1994, Napolact has received various distinctions and prizes awarded by the Romanian government because of the quality of their products.
-In 2003 they have been situated on the first place in the “food industry, large enterprises” category and have also received an eminence diploma at the 10th edition of “Topului National al Firmelor”.
+In 2003 they had been situated on the first place in the “food industry, large enterprises” category and had also received an eminence diploma at the 10th edition of “Topului National al Firmelor”.

-In 2013, Napolact has been declared the most trusted brand in the dairy industry according to the “” case study done by “Reader’s Digest in Romania” magazine.
+In 2013, Napolact had been declared the most trusted brand in the dairy industry according to the “” case study done by “Reader’s Digest in Romania” magazine.
 The studies used only open-ended questions in which consumers were asked to enlist brands.

 Ţaga natural cave

 At Ţaga, Cluj County, in a natural cave from the Middle Ages, in microbiological conditions that are unique in the world.
 The rock of the cave and the Brevibacterium linens bacteria which developed in it, the constant temperature and humidity, act on the cheeses produced here.